Lawyers Who Specialize in Workers' Compensation

 Denial or Termination of Benefits

 The workers’ compensation system is complex.
 Sometimes, an employer or insurer disputes or denies an employee’s claim, or an employee is asked to return to work sooner than they should.
 In cases such as these, employees can file an appeal with the state.
 If your claim was denied, or you believe you are being treated unfairly, you have the right to assistance from an attorney at any stage of the claim.
-Seeking legal help can make a big difference in your outcome.
+In addition, if you wish to return to work but you face discrimination because of a disability, a qualified lawyer can protect and defend your rights.

 Why Choose Murphy Law Firm?